✦ ✦ ✦

 Join as a founding contributor ↑

-Two morning prayers — Modeh Ani and Asher Yatzar — each explored across four developmental levels.
+Two morning prayers — אֱלֹהַי נְשָׁמָה and Asher Yatzar — each explored across four developmental levels.
 See how the same framework unlocks every tefillah differently depending on where you are in life.

 This project needs people like you.

-Layers of Tefillah is in its earliest stage — which means the people who join now will genuinely shape what it becomes.
-We're looking for a small circle of rabbis, rebbetzins, educators, and thoughtful souls willing to invest a little time in something that could matter enormously.
+Layers of Tefillah is in its earliest stage, which means the people who join now will genuinely shape what it becomes.
+We're looking for a small circle of rabbis, rabbanit, educators, and thoughtful souls willing to invest a little time in something that could matter enormously.

 The core commitment

-These voice notes, gathered from all contributors around the same tefillah, become the raw material for that section of the project.
-Your voice — literally — will be woven into this work.
+These notes, gathered from all contributors around the same tefillah, become the raw material for that section of the siddur.
+Your perspective, in your own words and your own way, will be woven into this work.
+What would it mean for a siddur to carry not just the words of tefillah, but the living voices of those who pray them?

 ✍️